ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/kb/long-shutdown-times.markdown

 		* Index is closed
 	* Database is closed

-Notice that the number of databases that have to be processed using above algorithm will cause the shutdown time to extend and when document indexation, index optimization or index flushing are in process, then the process will take even longer.
+Notice that the number of databases that have to be processed using the above algorithm will cause the shutdown time to extend and when document indexation, index optimization or index flushing are in process, the process will take even longer.

 {NOTE When long-running shutdown will take place, the appropriate information will be put into the log. /}